Primary

 Hold the roller with arms extended at shoulder height.
 Roll the rope up by alternating wrist flexion with each hand, raising the weight to the top.
 Then roll backward using wrist extension to lower it.
 Keep your arms parallel to the ground throughout—when they drop, the set is over.

-Want Wrist Roller in your program?
+See where Wrist Roller fits in your weekly plan

 Hold a wrist roller device with both hands, arms extended straight out in front at shoulder height.